daanishshaikhh/RoamRadar/trip-planner-main/README.md

 ### ERD

 While most of the tables store data necessary to the app's functionality, the categories table is currently not being utilized.
 A future development goal of mine is to add a feature where trip segments automatically change color depending on what category they fall under.
 For example, all of the dining related segments could be red, while all of the lodging segments could be blue.
 In order to achieve that, each segment needs to be assigned a category, and since segments are currently assigned a more specific subcategory, this could be accomplished by joining the category table to the subcategory table.
-This is why I decided to keep the categories table as part of the ERD.
+This is why we decided to keep the categories table as part of the ERD.

 ![ERD](reference/img/trip-planner-erd.png)